smikhalevski/react-executor/README.md

   // Invalidates the settled executor result after the timeout. invalidateAfter(10_000),

-  // Invalidates the settled executor result if another executor with a matching is fulfilled or invalidated. invalidateByPeers([/verification/, /account/]),
+  // Invalidates the settled executor result if another executor with a matching key is fulfilled or invalidated. invalidateByPeers([/verification/, /account/]),

   // Retries the latest task of the active executor if it was invalidated.